 Filing Without an Attorney

-We have listed many resources and information on the Debtor section of the website which you may find helpful, and we encourage you to take advantage of it.
+We have listed many resources and information on the Debtor Information web page, which you may find helpful, and we encourage you to take advantage of it.
 Bankruptcy Basics and the accompanying video may be a good starting point to learn more about the bankruptcy process.
-Also please visit Filing for Bankruptcy without an Attorney and other helpful links on the USCourts.gov web site.
+Also please visit Filing for Bankruptcy without an Attorney and other helpful links on the USCourts.gov website.
 A list of local low cost or free legal services is available here.

 NOTE: During the course of a bankruptcy case or proceeding, bankruptcy court notices are mailed by the Bankruptcy Noticing Center (BNC) on behalf of the court.
 The BNC, which is operated by a private contractor, provides notice production and mailing services for the ourt, but THE BNC IS NOT THE COURT.

 Documents related to a bankruptcy case or proceeding should be sent directly to the court.